-With the arrival of the new RER E line Rosa Park station, opened in December 2015 and construction of the tramway in 2012, the area overlapping both Paris and Aubervilliers is undergoing a new revival.
+With the opening of the train station Rosa Parks during the extension of the RER E in 2015 and the arrival of the T3b tramway in 2012, the area overlapping both Paris and Aubervilliers is undergoing a new revival.

-A new district has emerged with new lodgings and shops around the RER E Rosa Parks station.
-Cultural life is expanding in this part of the 19th Arrondissement in Paris with the venue 104, one of the cultural centers belonging to the Town hall of Paris, the Lieu du design, Parc de La Villette and canal Saint-Denis, all are located a few minutes from the new station.
+A modern district has emerged with new lodgings and shops around the RER E Rosa Parks station.
+Cultural life is expanding in this part of the 19th Arrondissement in Paris with the venue 104, one of the cultural centers belonging to the Town hall of Paris, Parc de La Villette and canal Saint-Denis, all are located a few minutes from the new station.

 Rosa Parks MacDonald district stretches along Boulevard des Maréchaux in the 19th Arrondissement of Paris between Canal Saint-Denis and Porte d'Aubervilliers.

 Parc de La Villette : 5 minutes by tramway T3b

 Paris St-Ouen Flea Market : 20 minutes by tramway and bus